 Did you enjoy the views from the highest hill on Rottnest Island?
 I hope the answer is yes.
 Now it’s time to go down, and cycle towards the south part of the island.
 Let’s explore Little Salmon Bay and Parker Point.
 These two beaches are absolutely beautiful, and great for snorkelling.
 If you are not a big fan of snorkelling, you can just chill out here, and catch some sun.
 The snorkelling sets are available for hire in Pedal & Flipper.
 The price for the first day of rental is AUD 20, and AUD 15 for any additional day.
 Have fun under the water!

 MEET THE QUOKKAS AGAIN

 Quokkas can be found only on two islands in Western Australia, Bald Island and Rottnest Island.
-So this is a very rare occasion to view those cute marsupials, and the reason why I included quokkas in my two-day Rottnest Island itinerary again.
+So this is a very rare occasion to spend some time with them, and the reason why I included quokkas in my two-day Rottnest Island itinerary again.
 Did you know that quokkas are said to be the happiest animals on Earth?
 You can easily find some photos of smiling quokkas on the Internet.
 The truth is that they don’t smile all the time, but you can capture the famous quokka smile when they are mid-meal or look up with curiosity.

 Meeting the quokkas again

 Sadly, it’s time to leave this beautiful place, and go back to the city.
 The last ferry from Rottnest Island to Perth and Fremantle departs no later than 5.00 pm.
 Don’t miss it!
 Otherwise, you will have to spend another night on the island.
 Secure some time to drop off the bike too.
 Pedal & Flipper will expect you to be back with the bike at 3:30 pm the latest.
 It’s a bit early, but nothing can be done about it.
 The staff have to catch the ferry too.
 Looking for more travel tips?
 Check out the ultimate travel guide to Rottnest Island.